arifsptra/chatbot-desktopapp/README.md

 - Open the project in a Java IDE like **NetBeans** or **Eclipse** or Others.
 - Make sure you have a stable internet connection to access the **BMKG API**.

-or

-- You can open directory **/target**
-- And run file **chatbot-1.0-SNAPSHOT-jar-with-dependencies.jar**
-- If you use linux use this command **java -jar chatbot-1.0-SNAPSHOT-jar-with-dependencies.jar**

 ## Contribution
 If you want to contribute to the development of this program, you can fork this repository, make the desired changes, and submit a pull request for review.